brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 GraalVM Enterprise Edition
 ------

 GraalVM is a new high performance Java VM from Oracle that can improve the performance of (modded) Minecraft.
+While client FPS gains are modest, server-side loads like chunk generation can get a 20% boost!

 Unfortunately, only GraalVM Enterprise Edition comes with the full set of optimizations, and downloading it requires making a free Oracle account.